 Sat Nav LL24 0PN http://www.conwyfalls.com

 The Cafe building is based on a design by the famous Welsh architect Clough Williams-Ellis of Portmeirion fame.
-The spectacular Conwy falls runs through the deep gorge of the Fairy Glenn, set in 10 acres of SSSI designated ancient native woodland which I am told has over 32 different species of bird in it.
-Laced with paths, viewpoints and glades, the Forest Park can be enjoyed by placing a £1 coin per person in the turnstile next to the café, it’s well worth it although the paths are steep and often muddy it’s worth the walk
+The spectacular Conwy Falls runs through the deep gorge of the Fairy Glen, set in 10 acres of SSSI designated ancient native woodland which I am told has over 32 different species of birds in it.
+Laced with paths, viewpoints and glades, the Forest Park can be enjoyed by placing a £1 coin per person in the turnstile next to the café.
+The paths are steep and often muddy, though it’s worth the walk

 If you come out of the café, turn left down the hill and take the first left you will come to Fairy Glen, (Sat Nav LL24 0SH Is a B&B next to the turning)

-Railway Museum Its only small but excellent value at £1 each!
-They also have a Miniature railway you can have a ride on.
+Railway Museum This is only small but excellent value at £1 each!
+They also have a miniature railway you can have a ride on.